 Like Oprah said, “And [giving is] not just about writing a check.
 It’s being able to touch somebody’s life.”
 The better they do the better they can give back.

 7. The power couple is often the hot couple

-Dandy dyads know that they’re their brand.
+Whether they’re bears, twinks, otters or jocks, they take care of themselves.
+They know that they’re their brand.
 Whether they work for themselves and/or someone else, they know their mugs can help them win or lose.
 Therefore, they take care of their bodies and their appearances without sacrificing secret number five.

-These gay inspirations get their (plump) behinds into to the gym regularly and move their burly booties every day.
+These gay inspirations get their (plump) behinds into to the gym and move their burly booties every day.